pballent/hia-covid/index.md

 ## DATA SOURCES

-#### COVID-19 DATA
+### COVID-19 DATA
-- Acquire data that is used by the COVID Tracking Project, Johns Hopkins University, using the Datahub package and infrastructure.
+- Acquire data that is used by the COVID Tracking Project, Johns Hopkins University, using the Datahub.io infrastructure via Python.
 - Data is updated daily
 - Data is not geocoded, and only has the county and/or city text name
 - Data is collated by volunteers, and is sometimes inconsistently reported/has corrections